mb64/idris2-extras/README.md

  * `Extras.Prelude` has some basic things like `zip` for streams
  * `Extras.Control.MonadTrans` has `ReaderT` and `ExceptT`
+ * `Extras.Data.DepMap` has a version of `Data.SortedMap` where the values can depend on the keys.
  * `Extras.Language.Derive` has utilities to derive `Eq` and `DecEq` interfaces.
    They're not super robust, but they work for most simple types.
 See `tests/derive.idr` and `tests/derive_fail.idr` for what works and what